kubernetes-sigs/lws/docs/examples/sample/gang-scheduling/README.md

            schedulerProvider: volcano
      ```

+  2. **Apply the Volcano RBAC component** to grant the LWS controller permission to manage Volcano PodGroups:
+     ```sh
+     kubectl apply -k config/components/volcano
+     ```

-  2. **Restart the lws-controller-manager** to apply the new configuration:
+  3. **Restart the lws-controller-manager** to apply the new configuration:
      ```sh
      kubectl rollout restart deployment/lws-controller-manager -n lws-system
      ```